VentGrey/VentGrey/README.md

 I'm a software developer, sysadmin and DevOps specialist (most of the time), a highly-proud free-software (as in freedom) activist and a happy contributor to free software repositories so, if I follow you on GitHub I will probably look all your repos and enjoy your work.

-Most of my personal interests revolve around computers, web development isn't that interesting for me (tho, it gives me food), mostly because nowadays people just compete on who over-engineers more their websites.
-For me sysadmin stuff rocks! and so programming languages like C, Rust, Pascal, etc. I'm not saying the web sucks...much. *BUT* we do need sysadmins too so I'll be happy to assist you if you happen to need help :wink:
+Most of my personal interests revolve around computers, web development isn't that interesting for me.
+However, I find myself disheartened by the current trend of over-engineering websites.
+In a world of needless complexity, the elegance of sysadmin work shines through.
+I'm not saying the web sucks...much. *BUT* we do need sysadmins too so Should you require assistance in this area, do not hesitate to seek me out.
+I am more than willing to lend a hand.

 ## Other things I love :heart: